setheshraghi/vera4cast-example/tutorial/tutorial.md

 </figure>

-To generate a daily water temperature forecast we will use a daily water temperature to train and run our model but retain the ensemble members.
+To generate a daily water temperature forecast we will use a daily water temperature to train and run our model.
+This is calculated from the hourly data we have but we retain the ensemble members as a source of driver uncertainty.

 ``` r
 # get daily means